ahmedmoustafa/bioinformatics-toolbox-light/README.md

 ![Bioinformatics Toolbox](toolbox.png)

-# Bioinformatics Toolbox
+# Bioinformatics Toolbox Light

-`bioinformatics-toolbox` is a [Docker](https://www.docker.com/) container for common bioinformatics and genomics related tools.
+`bioinformatics-toolbox-light` is a [Docker](https://www.docker.com/) container for common bioinformatics and genomics related tools.

 The list of the installed tools and packages can be found [here](Tools.md)